Forms: General mapping

 - Visualize the data your form will collect

 - Jot down the data classification for each piece of data (e.g., name, donation amount, volunteer interest)

-- Think through what you will want to know once someone has made a submission through your form
+- Think through what you will want to know (what data you'll want to have) once someone has made a submission through your form

 Your form data’s eventual destination is your LGL database